cliffparnitzky-archive/EfgDuplicationChecker/README.md

 Contao Extension: EfgDuplicationChecker
 =======================================

-Adds duplication checking to the form generator.
+Adds duplication checking to the form generator when option `Store data in module "form data"` of [efg] is active.

 Installation